Syrenate/Syrenate/README.md

-# Hi!
+# Lyric Jennings

-Featuring some projects I was happy with
+Featuring some projects I was happy with.
+My attention focus mainly on applicable mathematics, back-end software development and coding challenges (like Advent of Code).

 <!--
 **Syrenate/Syrenate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.